Cheapest local fixed energy tariffs for UK homes 2026

 When is a fixed tariff “cheapest” for your home?

 “Cheapest” depends on your annual kWh and how tariffs structure costs.
-A tariff with a slightly higher unit rate but lower standing charge can be cheaper for low usage homes (for example, smaller flats).
-Higher usage households often benefit most from a lower unit rate—even if the standing charge is higher.
+A tariff with a slightly higher unit rate but lower standing charge can be cheaper for low-usage homes (for example, smaller flats).
+Higher-usage households often benefit most from a lower unit rate—even if the standing charge is higher.

 Understanding fixed tariff prices: unit rates, standing charges & fees

 If you’re searching for the cheapest local fixed energy tariffs for UK homes in 2026, these are the core numbers to check before you commit.
+For reference, the July–September 2026 price cap sets electricity at 26.11p/kWh (57.19p/day standing charge) and gas at 7.33p/kWh (29.04p/day) on the GB direct-debit average—a good fixed tariff aims to beat these.

 | Price component | What it means | Why it matters for “cheapest” |